tomdeboer/imito/readme.md

 There are a number of background classes available: `blue`, `red`, `yellow`, `brown`, `orange`, `pink` and `black`.
 The example above uses `yellow`.

 ### Magic
 Magic is a dirty word in developer land.
 You simply want to know what's going on.
-That's why Imito does only this:
+That's why imito does only this:

-- Imito will go from slide to slide with the arrow keys, spacebar and backspace.
+- imito will go from slide to slide with the arrow keys, spacebar and backspace.
 It does this using CSS3's transform property.
 - Ehm..
 Yeah, that's pretty much it.

 ### Todo